skittles9823/terminalmods/README.md

 ## Requirements
 - This module should be universal so if you have any issues don't hesitate to create an issue on GitHub and I'll look into it ASAP.
-- Magisk 18+
+- Magisk 20.4+

 ## Sources and used/needed tools
  - [MKSH Documentation](https://www.mirbsd.org/mksh.htm)
  - [Module source](https://github.com/skittles9823/mkshrc)

-## Note
+## Notes
-To make full use of the .bashrc and .gnualiases additions, install the GNU Utils module by Zackptg5
+- To make full use of the .bashrc addition, install the [ccbins module by Zackptg5](https://github.com/Magisk-Modules-Repo/ccbins)
+- For proper busybox access as non-root user, it's recommended to install [busybox module by Osm0sis](https://github.com/Magisk-Modules-Repo/busybox-ndk)
+- Apps with scoped storage (such as temrius) cannot access /sdcard.
+You may need to copy the rc files from /sdcard to their local private storage directory as root and change paths accordingly

 ## Updating procedure
 The module creates a backup of .bashrc .aliases every time it's flashed.
 If you've made custom changes simply them back over to the updated files.